 The Museum has been returning remains and objects since its inception in 1980 and is recognised nationally and internationally for its repatriation work.

-More than 1000 individuals and over 360 secret and sacred objects have been unconditionally returned to Indigenous communities.
+More than 1000 individuals and over 360 secret and sacred objects have been unconditionally returned to Aboriginal and Torres Strait Islander communities.

 Museum staff continue to work closely with Indigenous communities to return remains and artefacts to their ancestral custodians.

-The National Museum of Australia has never deliberately sought to acquire human remains or secret and sacred objects to develop its collection.
+The National Museum has never deliberately sought to acquire human remains or secret and sacred objects to develop its collection.

 Instead, the Museum's holdings derive from many earlier and international sources.